ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

    <a href="https://docs.google.com/document/d/11QMyHAZYhPwNLInhURqkTffeY9re05yH97xAsiSJhLg/edit?usp=sharing" target="_blank">worksheet</a>

 In this unit, you will design a class of your own choice that is relevant to your community.
 You will improve the class in each lesson of this unit.
+If you would rather work on this project as 1 stand-alone lab project rather than a piece at a time at the end of each lesson, you can do this in lesson 5.18 at the end of Unit 5.
 You can work in pairs on this project.

 Ask someone in your family or community what would be important for them to track.
 For example, you could create a class to keep track of community events, health tracking, athlete games or statistics, community leaders, performers or performances, or another subject of your choice.
 Fill in question 1 in this |worksheet|.

 In this lesson, come up with your class name for your community data-tracking class (it should be a category of people or things, not a specific person or thing) and at least 3 instance variables that are attributes of things in that class.
 Think about what data type each variable should be.
 You will add constructors and other methods to this class in the next lessons.
 You can use this |worksheet| to design your class, and then fill in the class below.
 Your class will not print out anything yet, but it should run without errors.

 .. activecode:: community-challenge-5-1
   :language: java